 Bloggers and online marketers can use their knowledge and experience to help the newer ones make a better start in the field.
 This way they are not only showing their expertise and authority to their juniors, but also building loyal and strong followers for them.

-There are numerous examples where solving the problems of readers have helped bloggers gain an even stronger following.
+There are numerous examples of relationship marketing where solving the problems of readers have helped bloggers gain an even stronger following.

 Pat Flynn’s Ask Pat series is successfully helping thousands of bloggers and marketers do their job better.

 Want some more working tips and tricks on relationship marketing?

 6) Reward the loyal buyers to make even more sales

 Who doesn’t like incentives?